jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Application-Scenarios.md

 JD Cloud Anti-DDoS Basic is only applicable to the public network IP users in JD Cloud and attack protection scenarios with the highest flow rate not exceeding 2G.

 Purchase "Anti-DDoS Pro" if you need more attack protection, or if you need more protection from JD Cloud.
-Reference:[Anti-DDoS Pro](http://www.jdcloud.com/cn/products/anti-ddos-pro)
+Reference: [Anti-DDoS Pro](http://www.jdcloud.com/products/anti-ddos-pro)